boydorr/rdiversity/README.md

 * `@similarity` : the pair-wise similarity of types within a population,
 * `@ordinariness` : the ordinariness of types within a population,
 * `@subcommunity_weights` :  the relative weights of subcommunities within a population,
-* `@type_weighst` : the relative weights of types within a population,
+* `@type_weights` : the relative weights of types within a population, and
-* `@.Data` : the *raw* abundance of types within a population; which may be
+* `@.Data` : the *raw* abundance of types within a population (in the example above `pop` is stored here in it's unnormalised state).
+Therefore, `.Data` may contain:
-    + count data, in which case `@type_abundance` is then normalised to sum to 1;
+    + Count data, in which case `@type_abundance` is then normalised to sum to 1;
-    + relative abundance data, such that `@type_abundance` is numerically identical; or
+    + Relative abundance data, such that `@type_abundance` is numerically identical; or
-    + count/relative abundance data of present-day samples in a phylogeny, where `@type_abundance` is then calculated for all historic species within the evolutionary history of that phylogeny.
+    + Count / Relative abundance data of present-day samples in a phylogeny, where `@type_abundance` is then calculated for all historic species within the evolutionary history of that phylogeny.

 The supercommunity object contains all the information needed to calculate diversity.